On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications

-When the manifold $\mathcal{M}$ in problem (\ref{eq:prime}) is embedded in a Euclidean space $\mathbb{X}$ (cf. \cite[Definition 3.10]{B20}), it can be locally written as the equality constraint $\left\lbrace x\mid h(x)=0\right\rbrace$.
-In applications, many manifold constraints for optimization are embedded, for example, the Euclidean space itself, the Stiefel manifold $\{X\in \mathbb{R}^{n\times p}\mid X^{\top}X=I_p\}$ and the fixed rank manifold $\{X\in\mathbb{R }^{m\times n}\mid \operatorname{rank}(X)=r\}$.
-In this case, the perturbation properties of problem (\ref{eq:prime}) can be studied through the classical approaches.
-If $h'(x)$ is onto, we will show in Section \ref{sec:ric} (Remarks \ref{rm:em-srcq-equi} and \ref{rm:em-sosc-equi}) that the Euclidean SRCQ and the Euclidean SOSC conditions for problem (\ref{eq:prime}) are equivalent to the M-SRCQ and M-SOSC conditions.
+When the manifold $\mathcal{M}$ in problem (\ref{eq:prime}) is embedded in a Euclidean space $\mathbb{X}$ (cf. \cite[Definition 3.10]{B20}), it can be locally expressed as the equality constraint {$\left\lbrace x\in \mathbb{X}\mid h(x)=0\right\rbrace$, where $h:\mathbb{X}\to \mathbb{R}^m$ for dimension $m$.} In applications, many manifold constraints for optimization are embedded, for example, the Euclidean space itself, the Stiefel manifold $\{X\in \mathbb{R}^{n\times p}\mid X^{\top}X=I_p\}$ and the fixed rank manifold $\{X\in\mathbb{R }^{m\times n}\mid \operatorname{rank}(X)=r\}$.
+In this case, the perturbation properties of problem (\ref{eq:prime}) can be studied through the classical approaches. {If $h'(x)$ is onto $\mathbb{R}^m$, }we will show in Section \ref{sec:ric} (Remarks \ref{rm:em-srcq-equi} and \ref{rm:em-sosc-equi}) that the Euclidean SRCQ and the Euclidean SOSC conditions for problem (\ref{eq:prime}) are equivalent to the M-SRCQ and M-SOSC conditions.
 However, if $h'(x)$ is not of full row rank, we find that the Euclidean SRCQ condition cannot be satisfied even when the problem has no other constraints.
-A typical case is the optimization problems involving the Stiefel manifold, which include many important applications (e.g., \cite{LZ12,OLCO13,ZHT06}).
-Moreover, when $\mathcal{M}$ is no longer an embedded submanifold, applying the traditional ALM to problem (\ref{eq:prime}) seems challenging.
-Based on these two observations, in this paper, we study the perturbation properties of problem~(\ref{eq:prime}) in manifold sense and the local convergence rate of Riemannian augmented Lagrangian method directly.
+Additionally, when $\mathcal{M}$ is no longer an embedded submanifold, applying traditional ALM to problem (\ref{eq:prime}) seems challenging.
+Based on these two observations, in this paper, we study the perturbation properties of problem~(\ref{eq:prime}) in the manifold setting and the local convergence rate of the Riemannian augmented Lagrangian method directly.

 The rest of the paper is organized as follows.
 In Section \ref{sec:preli} we review some background of smooth manifolds and set-valued mappings.
-In Section \ref{sec:ric}, we define the constraint qualifications and second order optimality conditions on manifold, and characterize the robust isolated calmness of the KKT solution mapping for the perturbed problem defined in this section.
-The Riemannian augmented Lagrangian method and its local convergence analysis are given in Section \ref{sec:alm}.
+In Section \ref{sec:ric}, we define the constraint qualifications and second order optimality conditions on manifold, and characterize the robust isolated calmness of the KKT solution mapping for the perturbed problem introduced in this section.
+The Riemannian augmented Lagrangian method and its local convergence analysis are presented in Section \ref{sec:alm}.
 The applications and numerical results are contained in Section \ref{sec:numerical}.
 Finally, we make some remarks in Section \ref{sec:conslusion}.